Inference-Time Hyper-Scaling with KV Cache Compression: Acknowledgments

 \section{Acknowledgments}

+This work is supported by the ERC Starting Grant AToM-FM (101222956) awarded to Edoardo M. Ponti.
 The authors would like to thank Marcin Chochowski, David Tarjan, and Andrzej Sułecki for helpful discussions, Szymon Migacz for his assistance with the computing infrastructure, as well as Przemysław Strzelczyk, Krzysztof Pawelec, Daniel Korzekwa, Alex Fit-Florea, and Michael Lightstone for support in releasing this paper.